 However, car hire insurance policies work differently.
-You’ll be given insurance when you hire the car, but the excess is usually set at a much higher amount – and in the case of an accident, you could be liable to pay it.
+You’ll be given insurance when you hire the car, but the excess is usually set at a much higher amount.
+In the case of an accident, you could be liable to pay it.

-To avoid a potentially big bill, car hire excess insurance is cover you can take out before hiring the car so you don’t have to pay the excess.
+To avoid a potentially big bill, car hire excess insurance is cover you can take out before hiring the car.
+This way, you don’t have to pay the excess.
 It is also sometimes called excess waiver cover.

 How does car hire excess insurance work?

 Excess insurance allows you to claim back the excess you pay for a claim on your hire car.

 Some policies only partially cover the excess charged, while others exclude common issues such as cracked windscreens and broken headlights.

 It’s therefore important to check the policy wording carefully before buying.
 This way, you know what you are getting from the outset.

 Car hire excess insurance can be bought in advance as a single-trip or annual policy.
 You may wish to consider an annual policy if you hire cars regularly or are hiring for more than 14 consecutive days.